12 healthy habits to adopt for a new year

 You need a good dentist as well.

 And you should go through the same process for everyone else working with you towards your health goals—from doctor and dentist, to, maybe, a personal trainer and nutritionist.

 It’s been shown in study after study—your social life is inextricably linked to your health.
 The more interconnected and involved you are, the better your body does.

-That makes sense; we’re social creatures.
-Take that away, and your health will suffer—first mentally, and then physically.
+That makes sense; we’re social creatures. as we witnessed to a large degree this year, take that away, and health suffers—first mentally, and then physically.

 Many studies have shown that practicing gratitude is great for you.